machinetranslate/machinetranslate.org/input-modes/file/file.md

 ## File types

 There is support for plain text files as well as the most common document formats.
-- text and Markdown files
+- Text and Markdown files
 - HTML and XML files
 - JSON and YAML files
 - Microsoft Word and PowerPoint files